 - Online church is provided 24/7 on demand, so, simply put, there is a less perceived need to physically attend a church.

 - Families are busier now than ever.
 From demands in their jobs (travel, etc.) to sports for their kids on weekends, people are on the go nearly seven days a week.

 - People get bored faster than lightening.
 If guests attend your church and it gives off even a hint of being out of date, not fresh, “seen this before,” or in some way behind or irrelevant, they are gone!

 That’s difficult to compete with, so perhaps competing is not the answer.
-We might be wise to focus just a little less on why people don’t come, and invest more energy into why people do come.
+We might be wise to focus just a little less on why people don’t come, and invest more energy into why people do come back to church.
 Focusing on what church does best is a smarter approach.
 Doing it the way your church does it best is smarter still.

-That takes us back to the top reasons guests return to your church.
+That takes us back to the top reasons guests come back to church.
 Put your energy here.